KoriKosmos/ioq3-sgx-FYP/diary.md

 # Project Diary

 ## 2024-11-08
+**Task**: Built and ran the SampleEnclave project successfully.
+- Compiled the SampleEnclave project using the SGX plugin in Visual Studio.
+- Executed the built enclave and verified the expected output.
+- Confirmed proper SGX functionality and interaction between the application and the enclave.

+**Problems Encountered**:
+- None.
+The process completed without errors after resolving previous DLL issues.

+**Next Steps**:
+- Begin modifying the SampleEnclave to include custom and unique logic, to learn the ins and outs of the system, in preparation for ioquake3 integration.
+- Explore performance benchmarks and overhead measurements for enclave operations.

+---

+## 2024-11-08
 **Task**: Resolved DLL issues and switched to "Simulation" mode.
 - Identified and imported the required DLLs from the SGX SDK and runtime libraries.
 - Updated Visual Studio project settings to include the correct paths for the dependencies.